yaokai-liu/Machine/README.md

 # xMachine - A Backend Generator for Compilers

-This project tries to provide a method to generate C/C++ source files to describe a backend's structure.
+This project tries to provide a method to generate C lib to describe a backend's structure.

 ## Functions